TeamMacLean/images.tsl.ac.uk/tests/HELP_TESTS_README.md

 ### EJS Template Errors
 If you see template compilation errors:
-1. Verify the include syntax uses quotes and parentheses
+1. Verify the include syntax uses quotes and parentheses: `<%-include('../file.ejs') %>`
 2. Check that all included files exist
 3. Ensure proper path resolution from the view directory
+4. Verify mailto links have @ symbol: `mailto:email@domain.com`
+5. Check for any dots in unexpected places that could cause "Unexpected token '.'" errors

 ## Continuous Integration